Analyze in Excel

 For more information about getting data into Excel in this way, see Create a PivotTable from Power BI datasets in the Excel documentation.

 You can also access featured tables in Excel, in the Data Types gallery.
 To learn more about featured tables, and how to access them, see Access Power BI featured tables in Excel (preview).

-There are a few requirements for using Analyze in Excel:
+Here are some requirements for using Analyze in Excel:

-Users can connect to datasets through Analyze in Excel if they have permission for the underlying dataset.
-A user could have this permission in several ways, such as having the Member role in the workspace containing the dataset, having a report or dashboard shared to them that uses the dataset, or having Build permission for the dataset, in either a workspace or an app that contains the dataset.
+- Users can connect to datasets through Analyze in Excel if they have permission for the underlying dataset.
+A user could have this permission in a few ways, such as having the Member role in the workspace containing the dataset, or having Build permission for a dataset in a workspace or in an app that contains the dataset.
 Read more about Build permission for datasets.

-Guest users cannot use Analyze in Excel for datasets sent from (originating from) another tenant.
+- Guest users can't use Analyze in Excel for datasets sent from (originating from) another tenant.

-Analyze in Excel is a Power BI service feature, and is not available in Power BI Report Server or Power BI Embedded.
+- Analyze in Excel is a Power BI service feature, and isn't available in Power BI Report Server or Power BI Embedded.

-For users who need to uninstall the Analyze in Excel feature, you can do so using the Add or remove programs system setting on your Windows computer.
+If you need to uninstall the Analyze in Excel feature, use the Add or remove programs system setting on your computer.

-There may be times when using Analyze in Excel that you get an unexpected result, or the feature doesn't work as you expected.
-This page provides solutions for common issues when using Analyze in Excel.
+- There may be times when using Analyze in Excel that you get an unexpected result, or the feature doesn't work as you expected.
+See Troubleshoot Analyze in Excel for solutions to common issues.